-In March 2012, the Company sold all of the Company's mineral interests known as the Auro and Auro South properties ("Properties") to New Gold Inc. Under the terms of the purchase agreement, the Company retains a 2% NSR.
+In March 2012, the Company sold all of its mineral interests known as the Auro and Auro South properties ("Properties") to New Gold Inc. Under the terms of the purchase agreement, the Company retained a 2% NSR on these properties.